-- 1. The Program for the Gifted of Chattooga County School System will use achievement tests that meet the following criteria: - Be most current edition of that published test - Measure, at a minimum, reading including reading comprehension, and give a total reading score or total mathematics score based upon a combination of scores in math concepts and applications - Normative data for these tests shall be no more than ten years old - Yield percentile rankings by age(s) (ITBS=grade instead of age) - Normed on a nationally representative sample that included minority representation - Test development included bias review - 2.
-As of the effective date of January 3, 1996 test score used to establish eligibility for placement under Rule 160-4-2 .08 or Rule 160-4-2- .38 shall be current within (not older than) two calendar years. - 3.
+1. The Program for the Gifted of Chattooga County School System will use achievement tests that meet the following criteria:

+- Be most current edition of that published test - Measure, at a minimum, reading including reading comprehension, and give a total reading score or total mathematics score based upon a combination of scores in math concepts and applications - Normative data for these tests shall be no more than ten years old - Yield percentile rankings by age(s) (ITBS=grade instead of age) - Normed on a nationally representative sample that included minority representation - Test development included bias review - 2.
+As of the effective date of January 3, 1996 test score used to establish eligibility for placement under Rule 160-4-2 .08 or Rule 160-4-2 .38 shall be current within (not older than) two calendar years. - 3.
 The Program for the Gifted will use the following achievement tests: - a.
-Iowa Assessments Form E, F, and G - b.
-Diagnostic Achievement Battery (DAB 4) - c.
-Stanford Achievement Test 10 Abbreviated - d.
-Northwest Evaluation Association Measures of Academic Progress (MAP) - e.
-PSAT (8/9) - f.
-Scholastic Achievement Test (SAT) - g.
-ACT-College Entrance Exam
+Iowa Test of Basic Skills (ITBS), Form M, Updated in the fall of each school year.
+Recommended Test Levels for grade K-9